-So, this post will cover how I got sub-directory multisite installs working in Windows with XAMPP.
-I’ll also list some great posts which help me get to my final goal.
+So, this post will cover how I got a sub-directory Multisite install working in Windows 7 with XAMPP.
+I’ll also list some great posts which helped me get to my final goal.

 - First I am going to assume you’re using a Windows machine and have XAMPP installed.